pogyou/aops-blog-css/docs/index.md

-This is the place where I store CSS/
+This is the place where I store CSS.